-The following list details many of the local groups that engage with environmental issues within Sheffield.
+The following list details many of the local groups that engage with nature and environmental issues in Sheffield and Rotherham.
 Only information which is available in the public domain is included here.

 The Beauchief Environment Group is made up of volunteers and local people who give their time to conserve the beautiful woodlands, meadows and abundant wildlife of Beauchief.
 Volunteers undertake maintenance and conservation tasks as well as engaging the public through social outings and walks.

 The Blue Loop is an 8 mile network of waterways and rivers in Sheffield.
 The Friends of Blue Loop is made up of volunteers from the local community who actively conserve and look after the wildlife and habitats of the Blue Loop.